aramis-lab/clinica/docs/Pipelines/MachineLearning_Classification.md

 ### Fine tune algorithm and validation parameters

-The `machinelearning-classification` command uses sensible default options (defined in `ml_workflows.py`) that were used for classfication of patients with Alzheimer’s disease [[Samper et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.08.042)].
+The `machinelearning-classification` command uses sensible default options (defined in `ml_workflows.py`) that were used for classification of patients with Alzheimer’s disease [[Samper et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.08.042)].

 No matter the combination of modules chosen, the algorithm and validation parameters are: